 Students can choose to study for either the Fall Term or for the entire academic year.
 That decision must be made by the time your application is turned into Study Abroad.

 Study abroad students remain registered as full-time students in the College.
 They receive full credit for their work.
 Course titles, units of credit, and grades are placed on the College transcript.
-Since the use of these credits in a specific degree program is variable, students should consult with their academic adviser and program chair to determine the exact distribution of credits.
+Since the use of these credits in a specific degree program is variable, students should consult with their academic adviser and program chair to determine exactly how credits may be distributed toward degree progress.
+All students are required to read and follow the Direct Enrollment Credit Guide ahead of committing to a direct enrollment program in order to fully understand the process.

 Autumn or Academic Year tuition: as set by the Bursar’s Office